How to Know What to Trust Online

 Turn off location settings

 One of the easiest ways to make sure you’re not being tracked, or that a post won’t reveal where you are, is to turn off location settings.
-Most of the time, apps and social media will ask for permission to share this info first, but it’s always good to double-check your settings.
+Most of the time, apps and social media site like Facebook will ask for permission to share this info first, but it’s always good to double-check your settings.

 - Popular apps are usually safer by nature, but with more people comes more potential for problems.
 Even if an app itself is safe, the users may not be, so use caution no matter which app you’re using.